Yuvaraj0001/EVA7_Assignments/Session 5/README.md

 ## Training logs
 EPOCH: 0
-  0%|          | 0/469 [00:00<?, ?it/s]/usr/local/lib/python3.7/dist-packages/torch/utils/data/dataloader.py:481: UserWarning: This DataLoader will create 4 worker processes in total.
-Our suggested max number of worker in current system is 2, which is smaller than what this DataLoader is going to create.
-Please be aware that excessive worker creation might get DataLoader running slow or even freeze, lower the worker number to avoid potential slowness/freeze if necessary. cpuset_checked))
 Loss=0.1531488001346588 Batch_id=468 Accuracy=78.34: 100%|██████████| 469/469 [00:52<00:00,  8.89it/s]

 Test set: Average loss: 0.0510, Accuracy: 9849/10000 (98.49%)